softeering/TechDays2015/README.md

 #Entity Framework 7
 Entity Framework 7
 >
-- multiple providers supported: azure document db, sqlite, sqlserver, azure table storage...
+- Multiple providers supported: azure document db, sqlite, sqlserver, azure table storage...
+	- To use a provider: add a nugget package then override the 'OnConfiguring' method : options.useSqlServer
-- no EDMX file anymore -> only code first
+- No EDMX file anymore -> only code first
-- supported on device apps like Windows Phone and Windows store apps
+- Supported on device apps like Windows Phone and Windows store apps
-- the performance has been improved
+- The performance has been improved

 #Power BI designer is coming
 >
 - [Power BI designer](https://msdn.microsoft.com/en-us/powerbi/)
-	- custom connectors are coming
+	- Custom connectors are coming
 	- OData connector will probably become one of our best friends

 #NoSQL in azure
 There are several NoSQL products available in Microsoft Azure.
 Here is a non-exhaustive list and their main differences:
 >
 - Cassandra (master-less distributed NoSQL database)
-	- key - value store
+	- Key - value store
-	- can simply add / remove nodes from the cluster
+	- Can simply add / remove nodes from the cluster
-	- data are automatically replicated over all nodes
+	- Data are automatically replicated over all nodes
+	- Geographic distribution - Linear scaling
 	- Titan: graph database on top of Cassandra
 - MongoDB
-	- schema-less JSON documents (BSON)
+	- Schema-less JSON documents (BSON)
-	- available in Azure too (operated by MongoDB)
+	- Available in Azure too (operated by MongoDB)
-	- free on-premise
+	- Free on-premise
 - DocumentDB
 	- Microsoft NoSQL solution
-	- schema-less JSON documents
+	- Schema-less JSON documents
-	- supports a T-SQL like queries (which MongoDB doesn't) somewhat like Salesforce SOQL
+	- Supports a T-SQL like queries (which MongoDB doesn't) somewhat like Salesforce SOQL

 ##Concepts
 - CAP: cannot guarantee the 3 followings at the same time.
 Some databases are good to answer 2 requirements but not all of them: